mattermost/docs/source/preferences/manage-advanced-options.rst

 Allow message drafts to sync with the server
 --------------------------------------------

-By default, :ref:`message drafts <send-messages:draft messages>` are synchronized on the Mattermost server and accessible everywhere you access Mattermost using a web browser or the desktop app.
+By default, :ref:`message drafts <collaborate/send-messages:draft messages>` are synchronized on the Mattermost server and accessible everywhere you access Mattermost using a web browser or the desktop app.
 You can disable server-synchronized drafts and limit drafts to your current Mattermost client, if preferred.

 .. tab:: Web/Desktop